Describe a tourist attraction that very few people visit but you think is interesting: IELTS Speaking Cue Card

 Follow up questions

-What other activities can tourists do at Doddapetta Peak?
+What activities can visitors do at Doddapetta Peak?

 Band 6-7